KinkyMakers/OSSM-hardware/Documentation/Safety and Design Guide.md

 -	Use appropriate toys.
 -	Take frequent breaks.
 -	Perform an inspection prior to use.
 Don’t operate an OSSM with missing or broken parts.
--	Don’t operate an OSSM while suffering temporary cognitively impairment.
+-	Don’t operate an OSSM while suffering temporary cognitive impairment.
 -	Think about over penetration risks.
 Being restrained and unable to move away from the machine greatly increases risk and chance of injury.
 -	Lube, lube, lube